robertgshaw2-neuralmagic/nm_projects/Ultralytics-READMEs/Ultralytics-Sparsify-README.md

 Introducing Sparsity to YOLOv5 can improve inference performance, especially when paired with an inference runtime that implements sparsity-aware optimizations.

-SparseML uses two major techniques to create sparse models:
+SparseML uses two techniques to create sparse models:
 - **Pruning** systematically removes redundant weights from a network
 - **Quantization** reduces model precision by converting weights from `FP32` to `INT8`